 How long will it take to finish my MBA in cybersecurity online?

-The average program is comprised of between 30 and 36 credits.
+The average cybersecurity MBA program is comprised of between 30 and 36 credits.
 Some students might need to complete additional credits if they lack foundational courses in economics, finance, and accounting.
-Those who take classes full-time can often graduate in as little as 12 months, as is the case at the University of Texas at Tyler.
-However, 18 months to two years is more common, as most students will want to work while in school and will attend on a part-time basis.
+Students attending full-time may be able to graduate in as few as 12 months, as is the case at the University of Texas at Tyler.
+However, 18 months to two years is more common, as most students work while in school and attend to coursework on a part-time basis.

 Can I earn my MBA in cybersecurity 100% online, or do I need to go to campus?

-Most students can earn their degree fully online.
-This means 100% of the coursework can be completed without any in-person requirement.
-Given the benefits of face-to-face learning and networking, a few programs will give students the option to take some of their classes on-campus or offer special “residency” opportunities.
+Most students can complete their degree programs fully online.
+This means 100% of the coursework can be completed without any on-campus or other in-person activities.
+Given the benefits of face-to-face learning and networking, a few programs offer students the option to take some of their classes on-campus or attend special residency experiences.
 These residencies allow students to spend a few days on campus interacting with their peers and professors.

 What’s the difference between an MBA in cybersecurity and a master’s in cybersecurity?

 The primary difference between these two degrees is the level of emphasis placed on cybersecurity coursework.
-With an MBA cybersecurity online degree, most of the curriculum will be devoted to business and management coursework.
-In contrast, a master of science in cybersecurity is almost completely dedicated to studying cybersecurity and other technically-related subjects.
+With an MBA cybersecurity online degree, most of the curriculum focuses on business and management coursework.
+In contrast, a master of science in cybersecurity is almost completely dedicated to studying cybersecurity and other IT-related subjects.

 If you’re working in business and want to use cybersecurity principles in your line of work, an online MBA with a cybersecurity concentration is a good choice.
-But suppose you want to work in the field of cybersecurity and have little interest or use for business or management coursework.
-In that case, a master of science in cybersecurity might be a better option.
-If you think a master’s in cybersecurity might be a better fit for you, check out our guide to online master’s degrees in cybersecurity.
+It you are inclined to concentrate on the cybersecurity field exclusively and have little interest in business or management, then a master of science in cybersecurity is likely the better option.
+If you think a master’s in cybersecurity might be a better fit for you, check out OMD’s guide to online master’s degrees in cybersecurity.